Hot Rolled Futures

 Steel is one of the most ubiquitous commodities yet the hardest to set specifications and prices for.
 There is no single global price for steel since there are many different physical and chemical properties relating to steel and more than 3,500 finished steel products.
 This is primarily because steel is not an element on the periodic table, as is gold or copper, but an alloy of iron and carbon.
 Nearly all the world’s steel is a carbon-based alloy, comprising greater than 90% iron and less than 2% carbon, with the balance being made up of additives for strength and finish.

-Below is a chart showing the forward curve for HRC, with an additional line showing the futures prices four weeks ago.
+The table below shows the latest weekly hot-rolled steel future settlement figures compared to the previous week.
+The graph below shows the hot-rolled steel futures forward curve, with an additional red line showing the curve from four weeks prior.
 There is also a tab to view the data behind this chart.
 This data is updated each Friday.